 Touch typing is a useful skill to have nowadays.
 With technology playing such an essential role in our lives, it’s great to teach your kids to become tech pros from a young age.
 Start with these two free websites:

 Jungle Junior is a fun, interactive touch typing game for kids.
-Watch videos and practice typing different letters.
+Check out videos and practice typing different letters.
 Kids can learn and practice their typing skills while learning the alphabet, so this resource is perfect for younger kids who are learning to read and write.

 Learn a new language